supervisely-ecosystem/cvat-to-sly/migration_tool/README.md

 ℹ️ Currently conversion of Cuboid geometry is not supported, corresponding annotations will be skipped.<br>
 ℹ️ Supervisely doesn't support Ellipse geometry, this kind of labels will be skipped.<br>

-This application allows you to transfer multiple projects from CVAT instance to Supervisely instance, you can select which projects should be transferred, labels and tags will be converted automatically.
+This application allows you to copy multiple projects from CVAT instance to Supervisely instance, you can select which projects should be copied, labels and tags will be converted automatically.
 You can preview the results in the table, which will show URLs to corresdponding projects in CVAT and Supervisely.<br>

 ## Preparation